aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.md

 calculation.res.energy
 ```

-Notice that, in general, an AiiDA plugin won't limit itself to write some input files, running the software for you, storing the output files, and connecting it all toghether in your provenance graph.
+Notice that, in general, an AiiDA plugin won't limit itself to write some input files, running the software for you, storing the output files, and connecting it all together in your provenance graph.
 AiiDA will also try to interpret your program's output, and make the output values of interest available through an output dict node (as depicted in the graph above).
-In the case of the aiida quantum espresso plugin this output node is available at `calculation.outputs.output_parameters` and you can access all the available attributes (not only the energy used above) using:
+In the case of the AiiDA quantum espresso plugin this output node is available at `calculation.outputs.output_parameters` and you can access all the available attributes (not only the energy used above) using:

 ```python
 calculation.outputs.output_parameters.attributes